Bella Germaniae

 Bella Germaniae (English: The History of the Germanic Wars) was a twenty-volume historical work written by the Roman author and commander Pliny the Elder.
 It is now a lost literary work.
-The history chronicled the Roman–Germanic wars during the 1st century AD and was written from the perspective of a Roman who had served in Germania.
+The history chronicled the Roman–Germanic wars and was written from the perspective of a Roman who had served in Germania.

-Bella Germaniae was a significant and respected source, used by later Roman historians such as Plutarch, Tacitus, and Suetonius.
-Tacitus, in particular, is believed to have used it as a primary source for his own works on the Germanic peoples and wars, including De origine et situ Germanorum and the Annales.
+Tacitus is believed to have used Bella Germaniae as a primary source for his own works on the Germanic peoples and wars, including De origine et situ Germanorum and the Annales.

 Background and composition

 Pliny the Elder began his military service as a junior officer in Germania Inferior around AD 46.
 He spent a significant portion of his early career on the German frontier, participating in the Roman conquest of the Chauci and serving under commanders such as Gnaeus Domitius Corbulo and Publius Pomponius Secundus.
 This direct, firsthand experience provided him with extensive knowledge of the region, its peoples, and the ongoing military conflicts.

 According to his nephew, Pliny the Younger, the inspiration for writing the history came from a dream.
 While serving in Germania, Pliny dreamt that the spirit of the Roman general Drusus Nero, who had died campaigning in the region, begged him to save his memory from oblivion.
 This prompted Pliny to begin what would become a monumental history of all the wars between the Romans and the Germani.

-Pliny seems to have been aware that his account might be controversial.
-He deliberately reserved the work for publication after his death, entrusting the manuscript to his heirs.
-He explained this decision in the preface to his Naturalis Historia:

-I have determined to commit the charge of it to my heirs, lest I should have been suspected, during my lifetime, of having been unduly influenced by ambition.
-By this means I confer an obligation on those who occupy the same ground with myself; and also on posterity, who, I am aware, will contend with me, as I have done with my predecessors.
+Giving his dream of Drusus as the motivation for writing the Bella Germaniae allowed Pliny to show his loyalty to the Julio-Claudian dynasty, as Drusus had been the father of the emperor Claudius.
+Additionally, the general Germanicus, whose campaigns against the Germans would certainly have been included in the work, was both Claudius's older brother and the father of Claudius's wife, Agrippina the Younger.

 Content and scope

 The work was a comprehensive history in 20 volumes.
-It was designed as a continuation of the historical narrative of Aufidius Bassus's Libri Belli Germanici ("The War with the Germani").
-While the exact chronological scope is unknown due to its loss, it is believed to have covered the Roman-Germanic conflicts from where Bassus left off, likely extending through the reigns of Nero and up to the time of Vespasian.
+While the exact chronological scope is unknown due to its loss, Ronald Syme speculates that it covered the years up to 47 AD.

+Tacitus credits Pliny for the description of Agrippina the Elder standing at the Vetera bridgehead to greet the returning legions who had been surrounded and nearly defeated by Arminius and his forces.
+Some had argued that the bridge should be destroyed to prevent the advance of the Germans over the Rhine.
+In the absence of Germanicus, who was leading the troops, Agrippina took charge and prevented this from being done.
+According to Pliny, she stood at the bridgehead to thank and praise them when they finally returned.